lgoodcode/HackReactor-MVP/README.md

 When creating the users, we use the `pgcrypto` extension to encrypt the password.\
 When logging in, we use the `pgcrypto` extension to encrypt the password and compare it to the encrypted password in the database.

+## TODO

+- Add error handling for when unsuccessful requests are made to the API, such as adding a game that doesn't exist or when the client is offline.